kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 ### Risks and Mitigations

-A device can be identified by its names (`<driver name>/<pool name>/<device name>`) and/or by its attributes (for example, a unique ID).
+A device can be identified by its names (`<driver name>/<pool name>/<device name>`).
 It was a conscious decision for core DRA to not require that the name is tied to one particular hardware instance to support hot-swapping.
-Admins might favor using the names whereas health monitoring might prefer to be specific and use a vendor-defined unique ID.
-Both are supported, which creates additional complexity.
+Admins are expected to prefer the names.
+Health monitoring might prefer to be specific and use a vendor-defined unique ID attribute.
+However, supporting this consistently in a DeviceTaintRule turned out to be hard because the attributes of an allocated device are not guaranteed to be available (ResourceSlice might have been deleted) and therefore selecting devices by attributes in a DeviceTaintRule is not possible.
+Vendors which want to be very specific about which device incarnation is unhealthy have to use taints in ResourceSlices.

 Without a kubectl extension similar to `kubectl taint nodes`, the user experience for admins will be a bit challenging.
 They need to decide how to identify the device (by name or with a CEL expression), manually create a DeviceTaintRule with a unique name, then remember to remove that DeviceTaintRule again.
-For beta, support in `kubectl` for common operations may be needed.

 Users might be tempted to tolerate taints to get their pods running.
 They do that at their own risk.
 Depending on the taint, the application then may not